 Nurse Job Interview Questions About Handling Stress

 No matter what nursing position you interview for, the interviewer will ask, probably in a number of different ways, how you handle stress.
-Work stress in nursing has been studied as an occupational hazard since the 1960s.
 It may help for you to understand why a job interviewer asks questions about stress.
-Essentially, the interviewer is looking for three things when he or she asks you about stress on the job as a nurse:
+Essentially, the interviewer is looking for three things when they ask you about stress on the job as a nurse:

-When answering an interviewer’s questions about nursing and stress, first you must acknowledge that stress is an actuality in the nursing profession.
-An interviewer is not going to count you out as a candidate if you do this since it is common knowledge.
+When answering an interviewer’s questions about nursing and stress, first acknowledge that stress is an actuality in the nursing profession.
+An interviewer is not going to count you out as a candidate if you do this since nursing can be a challenging occupation.

-You need to think about, prior to the interview, how the stress associated with nursing affects you personally and how you rise to the challenge of dealing with it.
+Prior to the interview, think about how the stress associated with nursing affects you personally and how you rise to the challenge of dealing with it.

 Make some notes about these issues prior to your interview.
-The sample answers below may help you.
-An answer depends on your personal situation.
+The sample answers below may help you, but be sure to personalize the responses to fit your circumstances.

 Examples of the Best Answers

-These answers may help you develop your own answers to the questions specific to nursing as well as broader interview questions
+These answers may help you develop your own answers to the questions specific to nursing as well as more general interview questions.

 I handle stress by focusing on the most important thing: the care of the patient.
 I feel I owe it to my patients to stay calm and focused on them.

 Why It Works: This answer works because it addresses each of the three things the interviewer is looking for when addressing stress on the job as a nurse.
 Stress is acknowledged as an actuality.
-The candidate acknowledges how stress affects he or she on the job and how he or she rises to the challenge of dealing with stress.
+The candidate acknowledges how stress affects them on the job and how they rise to the challenge of dealing with stress.

 I thrive on stress, and it enables me to do the best possible job.
 I just need to make sure that I balance positive and negative stress as the former keeps me motivated and productive.

-Why It Works: The candidate addresses the third thing the interviewer is looking for when asking about job stress – if he or she can rise to the challenge of coping with stress.
+Why It Works: The candidate addresses the third thing the interviewer is looking for when asking about job stress—if they can rise to the challenge of coping with stress.